ygdes/ttihp-HDSISO8/docs/info.md

 A basic custom test board will be put together, to hook the variable frequency generator and the oscilloscope probes.

 Optionally, if you only want to make a "light chaser", hook 8 LED to the IO port, select the external clock and add a 555.
-The LFSR output is more chaotic.
+Or you can have a more funky pattern by displayin the LFSR's state by setting SHOW_LFSR to 1.